deanturpin/WebGL/readme.md

 WFBP demonstrates a minimal implementation of a WebGL application a to get something on the screen without wading through lots of documentation.

-The important array of vertices is declared at the top
+The important array of vertices is declared at the beginning of the script.
 ```js
 // THE BIT YOU'RE PROBABLY INTERESTED IN